raymond1/Document-Compiling-CMS/README.md

 </html>
 ```

 Only the content of the body tags is different.
-In order to generate this website using the document compiling cms, the following steps need to be taken.
+In order to generate this website using the document compiling cms, the following steps need to be taken:

-1)In the script.txt file, add a line like the following:
+1) In the script.txt file, add a line like the following:
 ```
-compile <filename.cdf>
+compile <target filename>
 ```
-The syntax is the word "compile" followed by the name of a .cdf file.
-For the purposes of this mini tutorial, assume the name fo the cdf file is "filename.cdf".
+The syntax is the word "compile" followed by the name of a file.

-2)Generate the filename.cdf file.
-Inside that file, each line consists of the name of a template file, followed by the name of a content file, followed by the resultant file name after substitution, all separated by spaces.
+2)Generate the target file.
+Each line in the target file consists of the name of a template file, followed by the name of a content file, followed by the resultant file name after substitution, all separated by spaces.
 Make sure your file names don't have spaces.

 For the current mini tutorial, the contents of filename.cdf can  be:
 ```
 template.template page1.content output_directory/page1.html
 template.template page2.content output_directory/page2.html
+...
+<template filename> <content fragment filename> <output filename>
 ```

-Explanation:

-Each line of a .cdf file generates one output file.
-The syntax for a line of the .cdf file is as follows:

-<.template filename> <one or more .content filenames> <output filename>

-In other words, each line in a .cdf file consists of a filename followed by any number of .content filenames and ends with an output filename.
-When a line of the .cdf file is processed, the following things happen:
+During processing,

-1)The .template filename specified on each line is opened and read
+1)The template file specified on each line is opened and read
-2)For each <% tag encountered in the .template file, the commands contained within it will be processed %>.
+2)For each <% tag encountered in the template file, the commands contained within it will be processed %>.
-3)An output file corresponding to the last filename listed on the line of a .cdf file is generated containing the contents of the .template file after all the MAGIC constants have been replaced.
+3)An output file corresponding to the last filename listed on the line of a .cdf file is generated containing the contents of the template file after all the commands in the template file have been processed.

-3)Generate all the .template and .content files needed in step 2.

 The template.template file will have the following contents for the example: